 Teaching Visa Sponsorship Jobs in Washington

 Teaching visa sponsorship jobs in Washington are concentrated in Seattle Public Schools, Bellevue School District, and major research universities including the University of Washington and Washington State University.
 Demand is strongest for STEM, special education, and bilingual instruction.
-International educators with J-1 or H-1B status find consistent opportunities across King, Pierce, and Snohomish counties.
+International educators with J-1 visa or H-1B visa status find consistent opportunities across King, Pierce, and Snohomish counties.

-See All Teaching Jobs
+Find Teaching Jobs

 Overview

-Open Jobs136+
+Open Jobs109+

 Top Visa TypeH-1B

-Work Type93% On-site
+Work Type96% On-site

 Top LocationSeattle, WA

-Most JobsUniversity of Washington
+Most JobsUniversity Of Washington

 University Of Washington